 This is the place I go to and say, “Father, I Praise you, Jesus, I Love you, Holy Spirit I adore you.”

-BRENDA BAILEY, NORMAN CAIN, LAUREN LOWE, AND CHANDA RICE
+WITH NORMAN CAIN, LAUREN LOWE, + CHANDA RICE

 I learned how to dress up from Paulette’s Barbies.

 My brother learned from the older cool guys.

 Crinoline slips are my favorite with white ankle socks.

 Don’t do no good if you don’t wash up!